We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Cambridge flights can be made cheaper if you choose a flight in the morning.
-Booking a flight in the evening will likely mean higher prices.
+Cambridge flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the afternoon will likely mean higher prices.

 Home to one of the world’s oldest and most prestigious universities, Cambridge is a small but perfectly formed city steeped in history.
 It is very much a university town, with the history and fortune of the city and those of the educational institution within it inextricably interlinked.
 On summer days, the sight of students punting on the river Cam or heading to a May Ball is a common one, and Cambridge’s nightlife and cultural scenes both benefit from the flow of young people and fresh ideas into the city.